Leveling the playing field to ensure a fair chance for everyone.

 Before joining REDF, Carla was the national President and CEO of the Corporation for Supportive Housing, where she was responsible for providing grants, loans, and technical assistance to service-enriched housing initiatives that ended homelessness for tens of thousands.
 She was Program Analyst with the California Office of the Legislative Analyst and Director of Policy and Planning for the San Francisco Department of Social Services.

 Carla holds a BA and Master’s in Public Policy from UC Berkeley.
-She serves on the Board of Directors of the Social Enterprise Alliance and the Melville Charitable Trust and as an Advisor to the Center for the Advancement of Social Entrepreneurship at Duke University.
-She is a member of the Advisory Committee of The Philanthropic Initiative as well as the Insight Center for Community Economic Development National Advisory Board.
-She is the President of the Marian B. & Jacob K. Javits Foundation.
+She serves on the Board of Directors of the Melville Charitable Trust and as an Advisor to the Center for the Advancement of Social Entrepreneurship at Duke University.
+Carla is President of the Marian B. and Jacob K. Javits Foundation; and a member of the Advisory Committee of The Philanthropic Initiative as well as the Insight Center for Community Economic Development National Advisory Board.
 Away from work, Carla likes spending time with her partner, her grown children, and her dog.
 She enjoys music, movies, theater, cooking, and being outdoors.

 Follow Carla on Twitter: @cjavitsredf